mvolkmann/blog/src/web-dev-tips.md

 JavaScript supports two syntaxes for declaring functions, function expressions (older style) and arrow functions (newer style).
-There are important differences between these and there are good reasons to use both.
+There are important differences between these, and there are good reasons to use both.

 | Can Use Keyword  | Function Expression | Arrow Function |